 There are a lot of aspects to finding any hiking boot that works well for your individual foot, so we recommend going to an outdoor retailer shop and trying a few on to find the right fit.

 Choose warm, moisture-wicking socks—and make sure they are not cotton!
-Avoid the urge to wear super thick socks if it means that your boot will fit too snugly, as this can reduce circulation and end up making your feet feel colder.
+Avoid the urge to wear super thick socks if it means that your boot will fit too snugly, as this can reduce circulation and make your feet feel colder.
 Our favorite wool socks for winter hikes are Darn Tough.

 If you’re going to be hiking in snow, it may be wise to wear a pair of gaiters to prevent snow from finding its way down the top of your boot.
 Gaiters work by strapping around the sole of your boot and cinching around your calf to stay up.

-These are not necessary if you will only be hiking on packed or groomed snow—though they are light enough to carry in your pack just in case!
+These are unnecessary if you will only be hiking on packed or groomed snow—though they are light enough to carry in your pack just in case!

 Traction Devices: Snowshoes vs. Microspikes vs. Crampons